latex3/tagging-project/documentation/heading-templates/index.md

 > update.

-The test file below defines a small template (that is not doing much) but let's you experiment with the mechanism and its results.
+The test file below defines a small template (that is not doing much) but lets you experiment with the mechanism and its results.

 ```latex